Here’s a quick list of the gear I use most actively. A more detailed discussion follows the list.

 Your camera most likely has a built-in flash, and in many cases that can be good enough to provide some fill-in lighting for backlit subjects or even to serve as a main light in very dark situations.
 But for more flexible control over how much light you want, the quality of that light, and where that light comes from and goes to, you will likely want to have a separate flash unit.
 I use the Nikon SB-910, which is powerful and flexible enough for most settings.
 It has been discontinued and replaced by the Nikon SB-5000, but the older model is often still available.

 Whatever flash you use, it is best to attach a diffuser of some sort to soften the otherwise very harsh light of the flash.
+And use a cable or a wireless trigger so that you can get your flash unit off the camera’s hot shoe; doing so allows you much more creative control over the lighting of your subject and also avoids the “red eye” effect in most cases.
 I also keep my camera set to lower the flash output by 1 stop, and I only override this setting occasionally.
 Flash is often best when used sparingly.

 For most travel situations, you’ll want a lightweight tripod that folds up to a nice portable size but still offers enough stability for most uses.
 There are times, though, when I need to bring along my heavy and bulky professional tripod.
 Whatever tripod you choose, be sure to fit it with a good quality head (ball heads provide a lot of flexibility and ease of use for travelers) and remember to take along the plate that attaches the tripod to your camera, if required.